movedataio/movedata-support/flows-donations/donation-post-upsert-flow.md

 # Donation Post-Upsert Flow

 {% hint style="info" %}
-This flow is documenting and should be viewed within Salesforce (Setup -> Process Automations -> Flows).\
+This flow is self-documenting and should be viewed within Salesforce (Setup -> Process Automations -> Flows).\
 This document is to support working through a visual flow.
+Please Note: The flow commentary is produced using AI.
 {% endhint %}

 ## Overview